 Good Twitter follows

-The following five players are active, funny and, most importantly, informative on Twitter, providing regular updates on their visits.
+These five players are active, funny and, most importantly, informative on Twitter, providing regular updates on their recruitment.

 Top uncommitted recruits